Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 MQTT is handled differently to events and the incoming data is that of a payload...
 If a payload is not json formatted then it will be passed in as the key `payload` containing the string.
 The payload itself is what the conditions will check against.

 To help discover a switch when trying to discover from GUI then use a format for the topic in `mqtt_topic_format` that will scope down to the best possibility.
 For zigbee2mqtt this is generally `zigbee2mqtt/+/action`.
-The `+` is a wild card saying to match a single level (so anything between the forward `/` slash).
+The `+` is a wild card saying to match a single level (so anything between the forward slash `/`).
 For more information visit [here](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/)

 If you want a condition on a payload that isn't json formatted then you would do as follows:
 ```yaml